jayullman/game-of-life/README.md

 # Conway's Game of Life
 _____
 ## About
-This is a project created for freeCodeCamp's React/Data visualizatioin certificate.
+This is a project created for freeCodeCamp's React/Data visualization certificate.

 More information regarding the game can be found at the [Game of Life Wikipedia page](https://en.wikipedia.org/wiki/Conway's_Game_of_Life)